MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 > Adding the tag **Gonzo.Effects.HuePanner** will apply an animated hue panner (color shift) effect.
 It has the following settings available.
 >
 > ![](../assets/images/huepan-settings.png)
 >
+> > 1. **Hue Panner Phase** - This value controls the A input of the lerp that is used to drive the hue shift, basically the starting point.
+Changing this value will really have no visual impact, and will probably not be exposed in a future update.
+> > 1. **Hue Panner Speed** - This value controls the the rate at which the glitch effect will play.
+The higher the value the faster the effect will play.
+>
 > - **Invert**
 >